canonical/vanilla-framework/templates/docs/layouts/application.md

 It can also be pinned, similarly to the side navigation area, by adding class `is-pinned` to the `l-aside` element.
 Pinning the aside area transforms it from an overlay to split panel, making the main content area narrower.

-Toggling the `is-collapsed` class to the `l-aside` element allows to animate closing of the aside panel.
+Toggling the `is-collapsed` class on the `l-aside` element allows the animated closing of the aside panel.

 #### Status area